In her latest book, Transcendence, science writer Gaia Vince tells a story of human evolution that captures the magic of human creativity

 But to think of us simply as a sort of smarter chimp with cool tools is to miss what is truly extraordinary about us and the way we operate on this planet.
 Yes, we have evolved incredibly diverse and complex gadgets, but so too have we evolved languages, artworks, societies, genes, landscapes, foods, belief systems and so much more.
 Indeed, we have evolved an entire human world – a societal operating system – without which Harbisson’s antennae would not only not exist, but also be pointless.
 For it is our human world that gives our technologies meaning and drives their invention.
 We are so much more than evolved cyborgs.

 Humans now live longer and better than ever before, and we are the most populous big animal on Earth.
 Meanwhile, our closest living relatives, the now endangered chimpanzees, continue to live as they have for millions of years.
 We are not like the other animals, yet we evolved through the same process.
 What are we then?

 Extracts from Transcendence: How Humans Evolved through Fire, Language, Beauty, and Time by Gaia Vince (Penguin, £20).
 Buy a copy here.

-Gaia will be speaking about her book at the Idler Festival in July.
+Gaia will be speaking about her book on A Drink with the Idler on 22 October.
 Buy tickets here.